 Economic mobility among African Americans is observed to be very low in comparison to their white counterparts, regardless of their family status or no marriage or single-parent household.
 This review was conducted by Census Bureau race data in 2018.

-The paper suggests that black Americans can face very high rates of incarceration and have less ability to access high education as compared to white Americans, which is the reason for lower economic mobility.
+The paper suggests that black Americans can face very high incarceration rates and have less ability to access high education than white Americans, which is the reason for lower economic mobility.
 The ratio of black dropouts in high school, lower attendance rates, and quality occupations are also lacking compared to white people.

-Financial literacy and having a sense of wellness among African Americans indicates the new insight from the personal report saying that Black Americans have 38% of personal finance education compared to white Americans having 55%, which tells us about a tremendous wealth gap between communities.
+Financial literacy and having a sense of wellness among African Americans indicates the new insight from the personal report saying that Black Americans have 34% of personal finance education compared to White Americans have 53%, which tells us about a tremendous wealth gap between communities.
 They further say that:

-“African Americans make 13% of the US population, and hence a very critical part of the economy is dependent upon them.
-Regardless of the economic gap, Stephanie Rose, the head of TIAA Institute, said in a press report that having no literacy gap between White and Black People is very important to highlight the challenges and issues to make a better economy of our country.
+“African Americans make up 14.2% of the US population, and hence a critical part of the economy depends on them.”
+Regardless of the economic gap, Surya Kolluri, the head of TIAA Institute, said in a press report that having no literacy gap between White and Black People is very important to highlight the challenges and issues to make a better economy of our country.

 This is where I can help!
 Book a FREE 15-minute consultation so we can start closing this education/financial gap.

-The last event was mainly focused on financial literacy.
 Saving money and thinking about retirement is the best way for black Americans to turn this ship around.
-Also, according to a national survey, if an emergency comes about right now, most families don’t even have 400 dollars to get through the situation.
+Also, according to a national survey, if an emergency occurs right now, most families don’t even have $400 to get through the situation.
 I imagine this was made worse by the coronavirus pandemic.
 The only solution is to save money for our families.
-Also, full-time employees should have a minimum salary of $3,500/month so that after all their expenses, they could save some money for their retirement.